gcharalampous/lumerical-py-scripts/README.md

 ``` mathematica
 PYTHONPATH=C:\\Program Files\\Lumerical\\v222\\api\\python;D:\\Georgios\\Python-Scripts\\lumerical-py-scripts\\
 ```
+Make sure the `.env` file is loaded after restarting VSCode.

 Ensure that you run the code with the Jupyter Interactive Python kernel to view the plots in the interactive terminal.
 In VSCode, you may need to restart the Python kernel each time you update one of the imported library files.

+## To-Do List
+See the full [To-Do List](TODO.md) for upcoming tasks and features.

 ## References